namanyayg/reverse-turing-ai/scratchpad.md

     each user can have multiple "chats"
     each chat can have multiple "messages"
 * improve app UI
-  * make like cui
+  ✅ make like cui
   * make it like a crt screen
-  * add intro/story text
+  ✅ add intro/story text
   * add "about" modal with credits to explain the concept
-* show "battery" indicator UI
+* show "time remaining" UI
-  * include remaining messages / time upon hover (too complex?)
+* create leaderboard POST receiver, attach given username to given chatId and compute rank/score based on that.
+* create leaderboard page
+  * display entries (exclude chatId to not get hacked lol)